 iShares Treasury Bond >iShares Treasury Bond Index ETFssury ETFs track different indices from the other Treasury index funds listed above.
 The iShares Treasury Bond Index ETFs use the ICE U.S. Treasury Bond Index Series.

 IShares has multiple Treasury index funds, each targeting a different maturity.
 Three iShares Treasury index ETFs, in particular, are candidates for tax-loss harvesting VGIT (or the Treasury index funds by Schwab, SPDR, and Fidelity listed above):

-No conversation about bonds would be complete without considering duration, a measure of interest rate risk.
+Interest Rate Risk Whe>Interest Rate Risk When Tax-Loss Harvesting Treasury Bond Index Fundsabout bonds would be complete without considering duration, a measure of interest rate risk.
 Duration tells bond investors how much they stand to lose in the short-term, when interest rates increase.

 Investors holding relatively longer maturity bonds stand to lose more money in the short term when interest rates rise.
 However, in the long term, they may make that money back and then some, by earning more interest.

 As measured by duration, using the iShares U.S. Treasury Bond ETF (GOVT) as a replacement fund for VGIT means greater interest rate risk.
 On the other side of the interest rate sensitivity spectrum is the iShares 3-7 Year Treasury Bond ETF (IEI).
 With a smaller duration than even VGIT, IEI is less sensitive to interest rates.